Wondering about Your Circulation? We Have a Test for That!

 In our office, we use a vascular test called the ankle-brachial index (ABI) to determine if there is a blood flow problem.
 Blood pressure measurements in your upper arm are compared to those in your lower leg, and if there is a difference, you may have PAD.
 We can also use the test repeatedly over time to see if the condition is improving or getting worse.

 How to Improve Circulation in Your Legs and Feet

 It really is amazing how simple diet adjustments (healthier food, less fat and cholesterol) and common sense exercise patterns (30 minutes most days doing activity that gets your heart going) can make a big difference in your blood flow.
 Prescription medications can also treat underlying conditions like diabetes, clotting disorders, or high cholesterol levels that contribute to the problem.
 Even if you are sedentary much of the day, wiggling your feet, jiggling your legs, or elevating them when seated can also help with circulation.

-Expert Vascular Testing and Treatment in Spring Valley and Midwood Brooklyn
+Expert Vascular Testing and Treatment in Spring Valley, NY

 When you notice symptoms that could indicate circulation problems, don’t hesitate to call Dr. Stuart Birnbaum at Brook Valley Podiatry in New York.
-You can reach our Spring Valley office at (845) 352-0757 and our Midwood Brooklyn location at (718) 434-0600, or use the Request an Appointment button on our website.
+You can reach our Spring Valley office at (845) 352-0757 or use the online form located on our website.
 With a thorough examination and ABI testing, we can discover whether you have an issue and design treatment to get your blood flowing efficiently again.